 Diversity & Inclusion

-The Society recently introduced four diversity working groups.
-The groups are made up of various colleagues from across the Society, leadership team members and members of the Executive.
+The Society has a Diversity and Inclusion group, which is made up of various colleagues from across the Society, leadership team members and members of the Executive.

-The diversity groups cover all 9 protected characteristics which include age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+The diversity group covers all 9 protected characteristics which include age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

 The purpose of the Diversity & Inclusion implementation groups is to;